y-sunflower/python-package-template/README.md

 ### Documentation website

-The documentation is based on [mkdocstrings](https://mkdocstrings.github.io/), but feel free to use another framework.
+The documentation is based on
+[mkdocs material](https://squidfunk.github.io/mkdocs-material/), but feel free to use another framework.

 You only have to set up [GitHub Pages](https://pages.github.com/) to the